 The City's investment portfolio shall be structured to provide that sufficient funds from investments are available to meet the City's anticipated cash needs.
 The choice of investment instruments and maturities shall be based upon an analysis of anticipated cash needs, existing and anticipated revenues, interest rate trends and specific market opportunities.
-The average weighted average maturity of the investment portfolio will not exceed two years, and no investment will have a maturity of more than five years from its date of purchase unless specifically approved according to the provisions set forth elsewhere in this Policy.
+The weighted average maturity of the investment portfolio will not exceed two and a half years (913 days), and no investment will have a maturity of more than five years from its date of purchase unless specifically approved according to the provisions set forth elsewhere in this Policy.